Xumeiquer/go4th/README.md

 ---

 Go for The Hive is a Golang port of [TheHive4py](https://github.com/TheHive-Project/TheHive4py).
-This is an API client to comunicate with [TheHive](https://github.com/TheHive-Project/TheHive).
+This is an API client to communicate with [TheHive](https://github.com/TheHive-Project/TheHive).

 ## Installation